Connect with others who understand.

 • Hepatitis B and hepatitis C blood tests

-• A liver enzyme test measures liver function, which is monitored when taking biologic or immunosuppressive drugs like methotrexate.
+• A liver enzyme test measures liver function.
+This is monitored when taking biologic or immunosuppressive drugs like methotrexate.

-• A complete blood count measures red blood cells, white blood cells, hemoglobin, hematocrit, and platelets to monitor for abnormal blood counts (a risk with biologics).
+• A complete blood count measures red blood cells, white blood cells, hemoglobin, hematocrit, and platelets.
+This is monitored for abnormal blood counts (a risk with biologics).

 • Lipids (blood fats, such as cholesterol) are monitored because people with psoriasis have an increased risk for cardiovascular disease.

-• An antinuclear antibodies (ANA) test can indicate other autoimmune conditions, such as lupus, and may be offered when taking a biologic.
+• An antinuclear antibody (ANA) test can indicate other autoimmune diseases, such as lupus.
+This test may be offered when taking a biologic.

-• A human immunodeficiency virus (HIV) blood test is recommended because of the impact of biologic drugs on immune system T cells, which may affect treatment for HIV/AIDS.
+• A human immunodeficiency virus (HIV) blood test is recommended.
+This is not only to check for latent HIV infection, but also due to the impact of biologic drugs on immune system T cells, which may affect treatment for HIV or AIDS.

 Medication Administration, Doses, and Schedules

-A number of biologic drugs are used to treat psoriasis, and there are a range of ways the drugs are taken, dosed, and scheduled.
-Ask your dermatologist and health care team about the particular usage of biologic drugs that are recommended for you.
+A number of biologic drugs are used to treat psoriasis.
+There are a range of ways the drugs are taken, dosed, and scheduled.
+Ask your dermatologist and healthcare team about the details of the biologics that are part of your psoriasis treatment plan.

-Biologics typically used to treat psoriasis include a class of drugs called tumor necrosis factor-alpha (TNF-alpha) inhibitors that target particular inflammatory proteins in the immune system.
-Examples include:
+Biologics that have been used to treat psoriasis include a class of drugs called tumor necrosis factor-alpha (TNF-alpha) inhibitors.
+TNF-alpha inhibitors target particular inflammatory proteins in the immune system.
+Newer biologic drugs target interleukin proteins in the immune system, including interleukin (IL)-12, IL-23, and IL-17.

 Biologic Drug Administration

-Biologic drugs are taken by infusion or injection because they consist of large molecule compounds that cannot be effectively absorbed in the digestive system if taken orally.
-Infusions of biologics are administered into the blood through an IV and require a clinical setting.
+Biologic drugs are taken by infusion or injection.
+That’s because they consist of large molecule compounds that can’t be effectively absorbed in the digestive system if taken orally.
+Infusions of biologics are administered into the blood through an IV (intravenous) line.
+This is done in a clinical setting, like a doctor’s office or infusion center.

 Biologic injections are administered by syringes or auto-injector pens that release the drug subcutaneously, or under the skin.
-Some biologics can be self-injected at home.
+Most biologics can be self-injected at home.

 Dosage of Biologic Drugs

 Dosage for biologic drugs often changes over time.
-“Loading dose” is a clinical term that refers to using an increased dose to more rapidly reach a steady state of concentration of medication in the body.
-To achieve a steady concentration of biologic drugs and faster therapeutic results, biologics are often administered in higher doses at the start of treatment.
-Dosage may then be tapered down over time.
+“Loading dose” is a clinical term that describes using an increased dose initially to more quickly reach a steady state of drug concentration in the body.
+For this reason, and for faster therapeutic results, biologics are often administered in higher doses when starting treatment.
+Dosage may then be tapered down over time to what is known as the “maintenance dose.”
 Loading doses vary between medications.

 Schedules for Taking Biologics

 Biologic drugs are prescribed on a wide range of schedules.
-You may be prescribed higher doses weekly at the onset of treatment and then taper off to one treatment every four weeks or eight weeks.
+You may be prescribed higher doses weekly at the onset of treatment.
+You may then taper off to one treatment every four weeks or eight weeks.
 Some drugs are reduced to a schedule of once every 12 weeks.
-Depending on the biologic drug you are taking, you may have some choices in your treatment schedule.
+Depending on the biologic drug you’re taking, you may have some choices in your treatment schedule.

-Discuss the scheduling of your treatment carefully with your doctors.
-It is important to adhere to the schedule required for the specific biologic drug you are taking.
+Discuss treatment scheduling with your doctors.
+It’s important to adhere to the schedule required for the specific biologic drug you’re taking.

 Common Side Effects

-Biologic drugs can increase the risk for infection because they suppress parts of the immune system.
-Along with a risk for infection, other common side effects for biologic drugs include reactions at the injection site, headache, and nausea.
-Any indication of a serious infection should be reported immediately to your dermatologist and health care team.
+Biologic drugs can increase the risk for infection.
+This is because they suppress parts of the immune system.
+Along with a risk for infection, other common side effects for biologic drugs include injection site reactions or allergic reactions such as shortness of breath or itchiness.
+Any indication of a serious infection should be reported immediately to your dermatologist and healthcare team.
 These may include:

 • Fever or chills